 Since 2006, Amontaine has written and performed in numerous self-penned solo plays, including Waiting for Billie Holiday, My Name is Trazar, Queen Rita's Blues Alley, Free Desiree (named by Indie Theater Now as one of the Best New Plays in the 2013 New York Frine) and Love Letters Beyond the Veil.
-Her plays have been presented at New York's 59E59 Theater, the United Solo Theatre Festival, the New York Fringe Festival, West of Lenin, 18th & Union, the Neptune, 12th Avenue Arts, and the Orcas Center, among others.
+Her plays have been presented at New York's 59E59 Theater, the United Solo Theatre Festival, the New York Fringe Festival, the Edinburgh Fringe Fetival, West of Lenin, 18th & Union, the Neptune, 12th Avenue Arts, and the Orcas Center, among others.

 In addition to solo plays, Amontaine also writes for ensembles.
 Her play, Don't Call it a Riot! was a finalist in the 2017 Bay Area Playwright's Festival.
-Riot received a staged reading from Theatre Battery in 2016, and the Neptune Theater as part of their Nights at the Neptune series in August 2017.
-Don't Call it a Riot! had full productions in 2018 at the 18th & Union Theatre, and 2019 at 12th Avenue Arts.
-Amontaine's play, When a Tree Falls, will have a three week run at the 18th & Union Theater in the spring of 2020.
-In addition, she has been commissioned to write a new play for Mirror Stage, which will have a public reading in the autumn of 2020.
+Riot! received a staged reading from Theatre Battery in 2016, and the Neptune Theater as part of their Nights at the Neptune series in 2017.
+Riot! had full productions in 2018 at the 18th & Union Theatre, and 2019 at 12th Avenue Arts.
+In addition, Amontaine was commissioned to write, Memory Bus, a new play for Mirror Stage on gun control, which had a public reading in the autumn of 2020.
 Her latest play, The Ever-Expanding Moment, received a workshop and public reading through ACT Theater's Local Playwright's series in October of 2020.